merkhaiburch/recipe_protocols/recipes/desserts_other/Sticky_Toffee_Pudding.md

 Toffee sauce:
 - In a medium saucepan, combine 1 1/4 cups of the cream with the butter, corn syrup and sugar; bring to a boil.
-- Cook over moderately low heat, stirring frequently, until a deep amber caramel forms, about 40 minutes.
+- Cook over moderately low heat, stirring frequently, until a deep amber caramel forms, about 30-40 minutes.
+The video shows a different color, disregard.
 - Carefully whisk in the remaining 1 1/4 cups of cream.
 Strain the sauce through a sieve into a bowl.